phalcon-orphanage/docs/pl/reference/routing.rst

     $router->handle();

-The method add() receives as first parameter a pattern and optionally a set of paths as second parameter.
+The first parameter of the :code:`add()` method is the pattern you want to match and, optionally, the second parameter is a set of paths.
-In this case, if the URI is exactly: /admin/users/my-profile, then the "users" controller with its action "profile" will be executed.
-Currently, the router does not execute the controller and action, it only collects this information to inform the correct component (ie. :doc:`Phalcon\\Mvc\\Dispatcher <../api/Phalcon_Mvc_Dispatcher>`) that this is controller/action it should to execute.
+In this case, if the URI is /admin/users/my-profile, then the "users" controller with its action "profile" will be executed.
+It's important to remember that the router does not execute the controller and action, it only collects this information to inform the correct component (ie. :doc:`Phalcon\\Mvc\\Dispatcher <../api/Phalcon_Mvc_Dispatcher>`) that this is the controller/action it should execute.

-An application can have many paths, define routes one by one can be a cumbersome task.
+An application can have many paths and defining routes one by one can be a cumbersome task.
 In these cases we can create more flexible routes:

 .. code-block:: php